Since this is a Death Trope, all spoilers will be unmarked. Don't say we didn't warn you!

 - In Time Crisis 5, it turns out that three months ago, Christy, who was the Damsel in Distress in the second game and was Keith's girlfriend, was killed by Robert offscreen when Robert went rogue.

 - Halo 4 ends with Master Chief sadly saying that he was supposed to protect Cortana as she dies.
 This affected him so much that he goes AWOL to follow a dream he had of Cortana in Halo 5: Guardians.
+As if to kick John when he's down, Cortana Came Back Wrong and tries to kidnap him.

 - In Sluggy Freelance, Torg gets more than one.
 First, relatively early on, there's Valerie, whom he has to kill as a vampire and whom he later in the story (but chronologically earlier because of Time Travel) fails to save from becoming one.
 Then, in 2004, an alternative version of Zoë whom he had promised to protect and was in a relationship with dies too.
 His well-grounded fear after that is that his dimension's Zoë will be the next (life-threatening situations have much more common in her life since befriending Torg).
 However, when Zoë is seemingly killed/left in a Fate Worse Than Death, Torg goes through a lot of mental gymnastics to convince himself she's alive and perfectly okay, averting this trope.